 High-grade serous ovarian cancer is an epithelial cancer.
 Epithelial tissues are widespread throughout the body.
 They form the covering of all body surfaces (like the outer surface of our skin, and eyes), line body cavities and hollow organs, and are the major tissue in glands.

 High-grade serous ovarian cancer is thought to mostly start in the epithelial cells of the fallopian tube before spreading to the ovary or less commonly the peritoneum (lining of the abdomen).
 Most high-grade serous ovarian cancer is diagnosed when the cancer has spread.

 Investigations for high-grade serous ovarian cancer usually include a pelvic examination, CA-125 blood test and imaging like a transvaginal ultrasound or CT.
-If ovarian cancer is suspected, a biopsy is taken to confirm the diagnosis.
+If ovarian cancer is suspected, a doctor specialising in the diagnosis of disease called a pathologist will examine a sample of the tumour (usually taken during surgery) to confirm the diagnosis.

 What is high-grade serous peritoneal cancer?

 High-grade serous peritoneal cancer is considered a variant of high-grade serous ovarian cancer.
 The peritoneum is the internal layer of the abdomen.
 In some people high-grade serous cancer develops in the peritoneum instead of the ovary.
 The medical treatment for both conditions is the same.